Iraq Levies: 1920s

-At the 1921 Cairo Conference the mission of the Levies was defined "...to relieve the British and Indian Troops in Iraq, take over outposts in Mosul Vilayat (province) and in Kurdistan, previously held by the Imperial Garrison, and generally to fill the gap until such time as the Iraq National Army is trained to undertake these duties."
+At the 1921 Cairo Conference, the mission of the Levies was defined as "to relieve the British and Indian Troops in Iraq, take over outposts in Mosul Vilayat (province) and in Kurdistan, previously held by the Imperial Garrison, and generally to fill the gap until such time as the Iraq National Army is trained to undertake these duties".

-Up to 1921 the Levies had consisted primarily of Arabs, Kurds, Turkmens and Shabaks, while the Assyrians had fought independently alongside the Armenians and Allied Forces in an Assyrian war of independence during World War I. Now that an Iraqi Army was to be formed, the Arabs and other Muslim peoples were required to join it rather than to go to the Levies.
+Until 1921, the Levies had consisted primarily of Arabs, Kurds, Turkmens and Shabaks, and the Assyrians had fought independently alongside the Armenians and Allied Forces in an Assyrian war of independence during the First World War.
+Now that an Iraqi Army was to be formed, the Arabs and other Muslim peoples were required to join it rather than to go to the Levies.
 It was decided to enlist ethnic Assyrians in the Levies.

-The Assyrians were prized for their discipline, loyalty, bravery and fighting skills by the British, and were Eastern Aramaic speaking Assyrian Church of the East, Syriac Orthodox or Chaldean Catholic Christians, a Semitic ethnic and religious minority in a generally Arab/Kurdish Muslim population.
-In July 1922 Orders were issued in which no more Arabs were to be enlisted as they were required to join the new Iraqi Army, and those serving could not re-engage.
-A 1922 treaty between Great Britain and Iraq allowed for the continued existence of the Levies as "local forces of the Imperial garrison" and specified that its members were "members of the British Forces who are inhabitants of Iraq".
+The Assyrians were prized for their discipline, loyalty, bravery and fighting skills by the British, and were Assyrian Church of the East, Syriac Orthodox or Chaldean Catholic Christians and, speaking Eastern Aramaic, a Semitic ethnic and religious minority in a population that was generally Arab or Kurdish and Muslim.
+In July 1922, orders were issued in which no more Arabs were to be enlisted, as they were required to join the new Iraqi Army, and those serving could not re-engage.
+A 1922 treaty between Britain and Iraq allowed for the continued existence of the Levies as "local forces of the Imperial garrison" and specified that its members were "members of the British Forces who are inhabitants of Iraq".

-By 1923 the ethnic composition of the Iraq Levies was 50% Assyrian, with a large minority of Kurds, plus an attached battalion of Marsh Arabs and a few Armenians, Mandeans and Turcomans.
+By 1923, the ethnic composition of the Iraq Levies had become 50% Assyrian, with a large minority of Kurds, as well as an attached battalion of Marsh Arabs and a few Armenians, Mandeans and Turcomans.

-In July 1928 the Levies were transferred from the Colonial Office to the Air Ministry and its headquarters was transferred to Hinaidi.
+In July 1928, the Levies were transferred from the Colonial Office to the Air Ministrym and its headquarters was transferred to Hinaidi.

-By 1928 the Levies had become entirely Assyrian.
+By 1928, the Levies had become entirely Assyrian.
 The Marsh Arab battalion became the 7th Battalion of the Iraqi Army.
 The force then expanded rapidly and became known as "Shabanas", a Turkish word meaning a semi-military gendarmerie.
 Its primary duty was now to protect Royal Air Force bases in Iraq.

-As the Assyrian force became more disciplined they rendered excellent service; during the Arab rebellion of the 1920s they displayed, under conditions of the greatest trial, steadfast loyalty to their British officers.
+As the Assyrian force became more disciplined, it rendered excellent service.
+During the 1920s Arab rebellion, they displayed, under conditions of the greatest trials, steadfast loyalty to their British officers.